-Civeo's board of directors has established an audit committee, consisting of independent directors.
+Civeo's board of directors has established an Audit Committee, consisting entirely of independent directors.
 The members of the audit committee are Messrs.
 Blankenship and Szalkowski and Ms. Moore, each of whom the board of directors has determined is independent under applicable NYSE and SEC rules for board of director and audit committee independence.

 The Audit Committee meets separately with representatives of our independent auditors, our internal audit personnel and representatives of senior management in performing its functions.
 The Audit Committee appoints our independent auditors and reviews the general scope of audit coverage, the fees charged by the independent auditors, matters relating to internal control systems and other matters related to accounting and reporting functions.
 The board of directors has determined that each of Messrs.
 Blankenship and Szalkowski and Ms. Moore is financially literate and has accounting or related financial management expertise, each as required by the applicable New York Stock Exchange ("NYSE") listing standards.
-The board of directors also has determined that Ms. Moore qualifies as an audit committee financial expert under the applicable rules of the Exchange Act.
+The board of directors also has determined that Mr. Blankenship and Ms. Moore qualify as audit committee financial experts under the applicable rules of the Exchange Act.
 A more detailed discussion of the Audit Committee's mission, composition and responsibilities is contained in the Audit Committee charter, which is available on our website, www.civeo.com, by first clicking "Corporate Governance" under the "Investor Relations" heading and then "Audit Committee Charter" at the bottom of the page.